Can LLMs Alleviate Catastrophic Forgetting in Graph Continual Learning? A Systematic Study: LLM4GCL : A Systematic Study of LLMs for GCL

 Currently, the application of LLMs and GLMs to GCL tasks remains nascent.
 To the best of our knowledge, there are no existing LLM- or GLM-based methods specifically designed for GCL tasks.
 While directly employing GLMs offers a straightforward solution by combining evolving graph structures with LLMs' generalization capabilities, this approach incurs substantial computational overhead.
 Furthermore, as new tasks accumulate, LLMs' general knowledge progressively degrades, resulting in a biased preference toward newer tasks.
 Consequently, we propose SimGCL, as depicted in Figure~\ref{fig:SimGCL}, which demonstrates two advantages: (1)~\textbf{Efficiency}.
 SimGCL only requires a single round of instruction tuning in the first session, dramatically reducing training costs.
 (2)~\textbf{Generalization}.
-SimGCL constructs class prototypes directly from the embeddings produced by its fine-tuned GLM.
+SimGCL constructs class prototypes directly from the embeddings produced by its fine-tuned LLM.
 This training-free approach avoids parameter updates, thereby mitigating catastrophic forgetting.

 \textbf{Instruction Tuning.} The instruction tuning phase facilitates LLM adaptation to graph-structured tasks by bridging the distributional gap between the pretraining corpus and target task datasets.
-Inspired by~\cite{wang2025exploring}, we employ a neighborhood-aware graph prompt to guide the LLM's processing.
+Inspired by~\citep{wang2025exploring}, we employ a neighborhood-aware graph prompt to guide the LLM's processing.
 Derived from each node's ego-graph $\tilde{\mathcal{G}}_v$, this prompt template comprises three components: (1) Task description outlining the scenario and dataset; (2) Graph structure incorporating target node attributes and neighborhood structure, with each node represented in the format of \texttt{[Node ID][Node Text]}; and (3) Question that specifies requirements and label text options.
-Moreover, to ensure training efficiency, we limit LLM tuning to the first session and adopt LoRA~\cite{hu2022lora} instead of full-parameter fine-tuning to prevent overfitting.
-The training objective is to maximize the correct answer probability:
+Moreover, to ensure training efficiency, we limit LLM tuning to the first session and adopt LoRA~\citep{hu2022lora} instead of full-parameter fine-tuning to prevent overfitting.